HL7/capstmt/input/pagecontent/specification.md

 #### Feature Negotiation

-In addition to querying for a capability statement, clients can do negotation.
+In addition to querying for a capability statement, clients can do negotiation.
 There are 2 different approaches that are supported: an operation, and an HTTP header.

 ##### HTTP Header